locka99/opcua/README.md

 1. Anonymous/None, i.e. no authentication
 2. User/password (plaintext password)

+Not supported:

+1. User/password using encrypted password.
-Encryption will happen later once unencrypted functionality is working.
+1. Public key authentication, signing and encryption.
+This will happen later once unencrypted functionality is working.

 ### Current limitations